mondongos/CV/README.md

 **Pomanda** (Jan 2016 to Mar 2019)
 *Operations Manager* <br>
 An online fintech platform that gives business owners the tools to run company valuations, gain industry insight or connect with investors and advisers.
-Primarily responsible for creation and implementation of digital strategy.
+Key member of the team whilst company was finding product market fit.
+Primarily responsible for creation and implementation of digital marketing strategy, and analytics reporting for exec and development teams.
+Accomplishments include:
-- Basic HTML/CSS/JS related to digital marketing such as creating landing pages and emails.
+- Learned HTML/CSS/JS to build emails, landing pages and other digital marketing resources.
+- Examination of a consumer behaviour led to a major company pivot, moving away from an M&A matching platform towards a business insights platform.
+- Monitoring and constant iteration of AdWords campaigns led to an average 3% click-through rate on ads and a 12% signup rate on landing pages.
 - Writing user stories for software implementation related to improving user engagement on platform.

 **Arthur J. Gallagher & Co** (Nov 2013 to Dec 2015) <br>